 Longevity: meant to last as long as possible, usually requires a hard compound that heats up slower and doesn’t “melt” or wear down as quickly.
 Great for touring and cross-country riding.

 Aggressive Profile: meant to maximize traction at excessive lean angles.
 Great for racing.

-Multi-Surface: meant for riding both on and off the street with a ratio represented in percentages (For example, 70% street, 30% dirt).
+Multi-Surface: meant for riding both on and off the street with a ratio represented in percentages.
+For example, 70% street, 30% dirt.
 Great for exploring the wild outdoors.

-Multi-Compound: meant to combine longevity (commuting or touring) and traction (curvy roads) by making the tire out of rubber that is harder in the center and softer on the edges.
+Multi-Compound: meant to combine longevity (commuting or touring) and traction (curvy roads) by making the tire from rubber that is harder in the center and softer on the edges.
 This means certain parts of the tire heat up faster/slower and have more/less traction and flex.
 Great for riders who commute every day and hit the twisties on their days off.